 Devpost is very concerned about safeguarding the confidentiality of your Personally Identifiable Information.
 You, too, need to strive to protect against unauthorized access to your password and to your computer by signing off once you have finished using a shared computer.

 Devpost may keep copies of user information, or other content provided by you, after their removal from the site in archive storage.
 This archive storage may include past versions of stored items that have since been modified or deleted.

 Important Notice to Non-U.S. Residents

-Devpost abides by the principles set forth in the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of data from the European Union member countries and Switzerland.
-However, it is important to note that the servers that store the Information are operated in the United States or at one of our other data centers located outside the United States.
+The servers that store Personnally Identifiable Information collected on our Site are operated in the United States or at one of our other data centers located outside the United States.
 If you are located outside of the United States, please be aware that any Information provided to us may be transferred to the United States.
 By visiting our Site and/or using our Services, you consent to this transfer.